Under the PRC legal system, advertising on medicines is subject to the following regulations.

 Whether disease awareness campaigns may qualify as advertising depends on whether the event is promotional in nature.
 If a disease awareness campaign simply provides general disease awareness information, then it is not likely to be regarded as advertising.
 If the information provided can be either individually or collectively viewed as pointing to a specific product, such information may be considered “drug information” and the campaign may be considered promotional in nature and may fall into the scope of advertising.
 Under the Administrative Measures for Review of Drug Advertisements, “drug information” may include drug names, diseases to which the drugs are applicable (functions and indications) or other drug-related content.

-A disease awareness campaign may be carried out towards healthcare professionals, patients, or the general public, and there is no legal difference based on the type of audience.
-In practice, however, if a disease awareness campaign targets the general public, products specific information is generally not allowed to be mentioned; otherwise, law enforcement is more likely to regard the campaign as advertising.
-Other compliant requirements are discussed in 7.4 Provision of Disease Awareness Information to Patients Online.
+A disease awareness campaign may be aimed at healthcare professionals, patients or the general public, and there is no legal difference based on the type of audience.
+In practice, however, if a disease awareness campaign targets the general public, product-specific information is generally not allowed to be mentioned; otherwise, law enforcement is more likely to regard the campaign as advertising.
+Other compliance requirements are discussed in 7.3 Provision of Disease Awareness Information to Patients Online.

-The law in China is not prohibited from press releases regarding medicines, but a promotion of medicines in the disguised form of press releases without prior regulatory approval is restricted.
-In practice, press releases are allowed if they only contain a strictly factual description of the medicine, such as the completion of clinical studies, the obtainment of relevant market approval, or the launch of a new product in a new jurisdiction.
+The law in China does not prohibit press releases regarding medicines, but the promotion of medicines in the disguised form of press releases without prior regulatory approval is restricted.
+In practice, press releases are only allowed if they contain a strictly factual description of the medicine, such as the completion of clinical studies, the obtainment of relevant market approval, or the launch of a new product in a new jurisdiction.
 If the content of the press release exceeds such limited scope and includes elements of advertising/promotion, then it may fall into the scope of advertising and become subject to the Advertising Law.